 A watershed includes not only surface water—lakes, streams, reservoirs, and wetlands—but also all of the underlying ground water.
 Larger watersheds contain many smaller watersheds.
 All of the land that drains water to the outflow point is the watershed for that outflow location.

 Minnesota has 80 major watersheds.
 Each is defined by rivers, streams, lakes, and wetlands.
-Here is a link to locate and identify these watersheds:
+Here is a link to locate these watersheds:

 Some, but not all, watersheds in Minnesota are served by local, special-purpose units of government that work to solve and prevent water-related problems.
 These watershed districts can be contacted if you have a concern:Find your Watershed District